Santa Clara County (The South Bay)

 First, Santa Clara County – home to San Jose, Cupertino, Sunnyvale, Mountain View, Palo Alto, Los Altos, Santa Clara, Campbell, Los Gatos, Saratoga, Monte Sereno, Milpitas, Morgan Hill,and a number of other cities and towns.
-This area has generally come up in price about 2-3% since last year, and list price is up approximately 3% from last month while the sale price has dropped roughly 2%.
-Of course, it wasn’t an even slide.
-Late summer and winter saw a drops after last year’s highest peak in sales price around late spring.
+This area has generally come up in price about 2-3% since last year, though in July the median sale price is almost 7% higher in 2020 than in 2019!
+Since last month, sales prices are holding steady and median list price is down approximately 2% from last month, though it is up around 5% compared to 2019.
+Of course, it hasn’t been even growth.
+Late summer and winter saw drops after last year’s highest peak in sales price around late spring.
 We’re currently near the usual seasonal peak market, beating the sales price average of 2019 but still below peak prices from May 2018.

 And the condominium and townhouse report for Santa Clara County:

-This year shows about a 5% drop in price for condos and townhomes since last year, and about a 3% rise in median list price and a 0.5% drop in median sale price from last month.
+This year shows about a 3% rise in sales price for condos and townhomes since last year, and about a 4% rise in median sales price and a stable median list price from last month.

 Today we’ll take a look at the housing market from a very high overview position, that is, by metro area within California.
 How’s the San Francisco Bay Area, which includes Silicon Valley, faring in comparison to the rest of the state?
 And how is the real estate market within the 9 Bay Area Counties?
 Have a look at the statistics to get a sense of the market at a glance.
 (Note: SFH stands for Single Family Homes.)